 In order to meet the water needs of the City of New York and comply with state drinking water standards and the Federal Surface Water Treatment Rule, the New York City Department of Environmental Protection (DEP) proposes to design and construct a water treatment plant (WTP) that would provide filtration for the Croton water system.
-One of the seven alternative sites under consideration for the proposed WTP is situated east of the Old Croton Aqueduct and partially above the New Croton Aqueduct (1884-1890) in the Croton Woods region of Van Cortlandt Park (Figure 1).
-The parcel is currently wooded parkland west of the Major Deegan Expressway in the northeastern section of the park.
-Walking trails are located to the east, near the Old Croton Aqueduct and to the west, along the path of the Expressway.
+One of the seven alternative sites under consideration for the proposed WTP is situated east of the New Croton Aqueduct (1884-1890) at the Shandler Recreation Area in Van Cortlandt Park (Figure 1).
+The parcel is currently comprised of ballfields, wooded picnic areas, and a parking lot adjacent to the Major Deegan Expressway.
+Portions of the southern and eastern sections of the Shandler Recreation Area are slightly elevated and partially wooded, with walking trails and picnic areas present.